 – Kevin Harvick, driver of the No. 4 car

 Aric Almirola’s eighth full season in the NASCAR Cup Series is his second with SHR.
 Almirola, who joined SHR in 2018, quickly put his expertise and familiarity with team co-owner Tony Stewart and crew chief John Klausmeier to good use, winning that year in Talladega and adding more than 15 top-10 finishes with SHR.

 Birth: May 30, 1979

 Bowyer began his racing career on dirt, racing motocross in 1985 and racking up more than 200 victories and several championships.
 He transitioned effortlessly to stock cars in the mid-1990s, winning at every stop on his upward climb to the NASCAR Cup Series.
-Bowyer won the 2008 NASCAR XFINITY Series title and finished second in the 2012 NASCAR Cup Series championship.
-He has more than five career NASCAR Cup Series wins, and 2017 marked his first season with SHR, where he replaced future NASCAR Hall of Famer Tony Stewart in the No. 14 car.
+Bowyer won the 2008 NASCAR Xfinity Series title and finished second in the 2012 NASCAR Cup Series championship.
+His impressive career includes more than 200 top-10 finishes in the NASCAR Cup Series.

 Birth: Jan.
 7, 1992

 2019 marks Suárez’s first season with Stewart-Haas Racing and his third year in the NASCAR Cup Series, following 27 Cup Series starts with Joe Gibbs Racing in 2017-2018.
 Among other accolades on his way to the Cup Series, Suárez earned 2015 Xfinity Series Rookie of the Year and won the 2016 NASCAR Xfinity Series championship with three wins, three poles, 19 top-five and 27 top-10 finishes.
 He scored his first NASCAR Cup Series pole in 2018 at Pocono Raceway.